-#1a.
-If you aren’t covered by a 401k plan, open a Roth IRA with Schwab.
-You can get started for $100 and then invest $20 a month from there.
+#2.
+Open a Roth IRA with Betterment.
+You can get started for $10 and then invest $20 a month from there.

-#4.
+#3.
 Invest with Worthy.
-Opt to have them round up your spare change and effortless grow your wealth.
+Opt to have them round up your spare change and effortlessly grow your wealth.

 Key Points To Success

 Here are 3 things to keep in mind to truly make investing small amounts of money work for you.